archaeogeek/gettingstartedwithgit/git/stages.md

 Again we need to add this file to the staging area and then commit it's changes.
 Since the file is already in the repository, we can use another shortcut to add it and commit it in one go:

-	git commit -am"Added name to blah.txt"
+	git commit -am "Added name to blah.txt"

-Running git diff again should show no changes, as the file and repository are up to date.
+Running `git diff` again should show no changes, as the file and repository are up to date.

-One useful command in this section is the "--amend" flag for git commit, which allows you to amend the previous commit, for example to fix a spelling mistake.
+One useful command in this section is the `--amend` flag for `git commit`, which allows you to amend the previous commit, for example to fix a spelling mistake.

 	git commit --amend